International On-Call

 Follow-the-sun benefits

-Faster response for distributed customers.
-Users in any region hit on-call within their daytime.
+- Faster response for distributed customers.
+Per-region local on-call; users in any region hit a responder within their daytime.

 Requirements